-The individual reports listed below are also (unless otherwise indicated) included in the all-in-one Advance Packet linked above.
+The individual reports listed below are also (unless otherwise indicated) included in the all-in-one Advance Packet as well as in the Minutes Packet.
 If you are submitting a late report please contact the Assistant to the Clerk.

 POST-SESSION EVALUATION FOR OFFICERS, COMMITTEE CLERKS, AND REPRESENTATIVES TO OTHER ORGANIZATIONS: July 18 10 AM to noon.
 Zoom link will be provided

 POST-SESSION EVALUATION FOR ATTENDERS:Extended to July 25.
 Click here to go to the evaluation section of this page.

 “Normal” registration is closed (deadline was July 3).
 To register late, send a request by email to firstname.lastname@example.org.